-Bankruptcy is a process by which a debtor can obtain relief from his debts, through the courts.
-This relief may come in a variety of forms, including full or partial discharge of the debt, or the imposition of a payment program consistent with the debtor's financial means.
+Bankruptcy is a legal process through which debtors may obtain full or partial relief from their debts.
+Bankruptcy relief normally involves the full or partial discharge of the petitioner's debt, sometimes following the completion of a repayment program based upon the debtor's financial means.

 The most common types of bankruptcy are:

 Chapter 7 Bankruptcy - "Straight Bankruptcy" or "Liquidation"

 When people think of bankruptcy, they usually think of a Chapter 7 personal bankruptcy, through which most or all of the petitioner's debts are discharged by a bankruptcy court.
 In a Chapter 7 bankruptcy:

 You submit a list of your creditors and debts to the bankruptcy court;

 A trustee is appointed to oversee your property;

 Depending upon the application of state and federal exemptions, some of your assets may have to be surrendered to the trustee who will sell them to pay your creditors;